mwong33/armada-cli/README.md

 # armada-dice-simulator
-A command line program designed to simulate the outcome of dice in Fantasy Flight's Star Wars Armada.
+A command line program designed to simulate the outcome of dice in Fantasy Flight Games' Star Wars Armada.